-Welcome to the homepage of the Hybrid Nanosystems Research Group at the University of Munich and Imperial College London.
-We conduct internationally leading research in nanophotonics, plasmonics, and energy conversion.
+Welcome to the homepage of the Chair in Hybrid Nanosystems (Prof. Stefan Maier / Prof. Emiliano Cortés) at Nanoinstitute Munich, Faculty of Physics, Ludwig-Maximilians-Universität München!
+We conduct internationally leading research in nanophotonics, plasmonics, energy conversion, and plasmonic chemistry.
 Find out more about us on these pages.

 At the end of 2018 we will move into our new building, the Nanoinstitute Munich at the beautiful Englischer Garten in Munich.

 - LMU Incoming Research Fellowships to open shortly — enhance your postdoc experience by coming to us via this great scheme!

 - we have a number of positions available for subgroup leaders, postdocs and PhD students, in ultrafast photonics & polaritonics, photocatalysis, and plasmon-assisted energy conversion